EnricoASchmitz/Orthostatic-Hypotension-detector/README.md

 - "nirs_time", column with the timesteps
 - "fs_nirs", number of Hz

-## How to implement your own method(model or preprocessing your own data.)
+## How to implement your method(model or preprocessing your data.)
-  1. Create a class based on the abtract class
+  1. Create a class based on the abstract class
-  2. Add the class to the corresponding creator and the enums file in the write column
+  2. Add the class to the corresponding creator and the enums file in the right column
   3. Implement all abstract methods
   4. Use the new method in the config file

-# predicting
+# Predicting
-From the input data the algorithm will infer characterisitcs about the SBP and DBP after standing up.
+From the input data, the algorithm will infer the characteristics of the SBP and DBP after standing up.
-The infered characteristics can be used to make a diagnosis if the patient has OH.
+The inferred characteristics can be used to make a diagnosis if the patient has OH.

 # Data will be saved to MLflow
-The data is saved with MLflow, this contains a ui which we can use to compare trained and optimized models.
+The data is saved with MLflow, this contains a UI which we can use to compare trained and optimized models.
 Also including used the model

 # Optimization
-Optimzation is done with Optuna, this performs a number of trials and save the best trial to MLflow After optimizing we need to use the optimized parameter in a fitting task to get the model saved.
+Optimization is done with Optuna, this performs a number of trials and saves the best trial to MLflow After optimizing we need to use the optimized parameter in a fitting task to get the model saved.